 Our average class size is about 11 students.
 Finlandia faculty are committed to your personal and intellectual growth.
 With the careful mentorship that occurs in our small class settings, you’ll forge relationships with your teachers that will inspire you and last a lifetime.

-Finlandia student-athletes compete in 10 NCAA Division III sports: Men’s and women’s basketball, volleyball, men’s and women’s soccer, men’s and women’s hockey, men’s and women’s cross-country running, football, baseball and softball.
+Finlandia student-athletes compete in 10 NCAA Division III sports: Men’s and women’s basketball, volleyball, men’s and women’s soccer, men’s and women’s hockey, football, baseball and softball.
 FinnU’s school colors are Finlandia Blue, Finlandia White and Anthracite Black, and the university’s mascot is Riku F. Lion (follow him on Twitter!).

 Finlandia University is a learning community dedicated to academic excellence, spiritual growth, and service.